 Finally, people who use noisy tools in their leisure time and do not use hearing protection are also at risk.

 Prevention of noise-induced hearing loss

+Can I avoid a noise-induced hearing loss?
 You can prevent a noise induced hearing loss/NIHL by turning down the volume, reducing the time you are exposed to the loud noise and/or using hearing protection.